The Green Timbers Trails – North of 100 Avenue

 This trail runs around the edge of the marsh that forms the headwaters of King Creek which flows from there in a shallow bed, under 100 Avenue to the lake and from there to Bear Creek Park and beyond.

-A short trail which passes through a well drained knoll with a fine stand of Douglas-fir, which owe their size to having survived the logging of the 1920’s as young trees.
+A short loop trail which passes through a well drained knoll with a fine stand of Douglas-fir, which owe their size to having survived the logging of the 1920’s as young trees.
 At its junction with the Trillium Loop Trail stands Green Timber’s tallest Douglas-fir.
 Further along grows an isolated Yew Tree.
+This trail shares one side with the Trillium Loop Trail.

 Being in low ground, this loop is given over mainly to deciduous trees with a few evergreens, including a large Sitka Spruce with a broken crown.
 It has an abundance of shrubs and the ground cover is rich in trilliums and Wild Lily-of-the-Valley.
 The rare Rattlesnake Plantain is found in the area of the sluggish creek bed.